Energy (event)

 Energy was a techno-music event (see rave) taking place after the Street Parade in Zürich, Switzerland.
 It is considered the largest indoor event of its nature in the country.
 In 2010, around 14,000 people attended.

 History

-Hosted by Music journalist Arnold Meyer, Event Mastermind Gregory Fauchart aka DJ T-Bass, Fifa event organiser Hans-Jürg Rufener and record label owner Thomas Bischofberger, Energy began as a party after the first Street Parade in 1992 in what was an industrial warehouse.
+Hosted by Music journalist Arnold Meyer, Event Mastermind Gregory Fauchart DJ T-Bass, Fifa event organiser Hans-Jürg Rufener and record label owner Thomas Bischofberger, Energy began as a party after the first Street Parade in 1992 in what was an industrial warehouse.
 Originally, Energy attracted more visitors than the Street Parade itself until 1994, when the parade sharply gained popularity due to the nation- and world-wide word-of-mouth of the Energy after-party.

 Hallenstadion in Zürich replaced the warehouse as the Energy venue from 1993-2003.

 As one of the first events of its kind in Europe it attracted thousands of tourists from Italy, Germany, France, Belgium, The Netherlands, Austria and others.
 Likewise, Energy parties arose in these countries in large clubs.
 Since 2001 an Energy ticket also encompassed other clubs and locations in Zürich, promoting a more diverse event.